-13.2.1 OMHMHA follows BC Hockey Policy regarding dressing room conduct.
+12.2.1 OMHMHA follows BC Hockey Policy regarding dressing room conduct.
 All coaching staff, parents/guardians/caregivers, and players must be aware of the following:

 Integrated dressing room - Players will be supervised at all times.
 A lone personnel member should never be in the dressing room with players at any time, and especially when they are showering or changing: two adults should be present together; which is called the "Two Deep Method".
 Should separate dressing rooms be required, both dressing rooms require the appropriate adult supervision.
 Please refer to the BC Hockey Co-ed Dressing Room Policy.
+Base layer equipment is required in all dressing room situations.